 The story of Maxville captured her heart, especially after national African American historians told her they’d never heard of the role blacks played in American logging.
 In 2006, she began speaking about Maxville and working to develop the center.
 (Among other attention, Trice was the subject of a 2009 Oregon Public Broadcasting documentary called “The Logger’s Daughter.”)
 The Maxville Heritage Interpretive Center received its official nonprofit status in 2010, and Trice is executive director.
 The center seeks to preserve the rich history Maxville and other similar communities in the Pacific Northwest.

-You can visit Thursday through Sunday, or take part in the Maxville Annual Gathering, a family-friendly event that celebrates the logging history of Wallowa County, in June.
+You can visit Wednesday through Sunday, or take part in the Maxville Annual Gathering, a family-friendly event that celebrates the logging history of Wallowa County, in the summer.

 As for Trice, she continues to garner support for the interpretive center in order to help share the story of Maxville and this unique piece of Oregon history.
 “It becomes a more rich story and tells us where our culture comes from,” she says.
 “My culture doesn’t come from the color of my skin.
 It comes from the place I live and call home.”